Our website is best

 Non-chronic disease list (Non-CDL)

-These are additional chronic conditions which may be covered by Bestmed, depending on your selected option.
-It is NOT compulsory for Bestmed to fund treatment of these conditions.
-Refer to our website at www.bestmed.co.za for the list of conditions covered per option.
+Non-CDL conditions are additional chronic conditions which may be covered by the Scheme, depending on the chosen benefit option.
+It is not compulsory for the Scheme to fund treatment of these conditions.
+These are conditions such as gout and acne.
+Refer to the Comparative Guide for the list of conditions covered per option.

 Oncology